Topics

 Watering for Cold Protection

 To protect your plants from cold weather or a freeze, water thoroughly the day before the freeze.
-This might be surprising, but wet soil holds the heat better than dry soil, and will help to absorb the radiant heat of the day.
+This might be surprising, but wet soil holds the heat better than dry soil and will help to absorb the radiant heat of the day.
 Skip this step for your succulents, which are more likely to be damaged if they are plump with water.

 Mulch for Cold Protection

-Mulch around the base of the plants heavily to help the soil you just watered to retain its warmth.
-If your soil drains too quickly, this keeps the soil moist as well as providing a layer of insulation.
-You can completely cover small plants with mulch to protect them, but be sure to uncover them in the daytime and when all danger has passed.
+Mulch around the base of the plants heavily to help the soil you just watered retain its warmth.
+If your soil drains too quickly, this keeps the soil moist as well as provides a layer of insulation.

 Cover Overnight